 There are some optimizations that we can apply to this system.
 For example, probably we can use a map to store, restore, and search for suitable empty chunks in the alloc function. when we talk about speed and optimization to increase speed in milliseconds of the time units, attention to how we write our code is important. for example, decreasing temp object in functions for local variables and …

-There is no force to use a general MemPool in your project! you can make a faster MemPool for each part of your application considering the needs. for instance, I write a fast hybrid MemPool which is faster, but the number of allocations for this hybrid Mempool is limited and must be defined in creation time.
+NOTE: There is no force to use a general MemPool in your project! you can make a faster MemPool for each part of your application considering the needs. for instance, I write a fast hybrid MemPool which is faster, but the number of allocations for this hybrid Mempool is limited and must be defined in creation time.